 \subsection{Object Detection}

 An object detector is a model that operates on still images, inputting an image and outputting a set of boxes within the image containing the objects of interest.
 The amount of objects found will range from zero to arbitrarily many.
 Well known examples of object detectors include Yolo~\cite{yolov3} and Mask R-CNN~\cite{maskrcnn}.
-In \autoref{fig:instances}, we show two example frames that have been processed by an object detector, with yellow boxes indicating detections of traffic lights.
+In \autoref{fig:instances}, we show two example frames that were processed by an object detector, with yellow boxes indicating detection of traffic lights.

-Object detectors with state-of-the-art accuracy in benchmarks such as COCO~\cite{coco} typically execute at around 10 frames per second on modern GPUs, though it is possible to achieve real time rates by sacrificing accuracy~\cite{tfmodels,yolov3}.
+Object detectors with state-of-the-art accuracy in benchmarks such as COCO~\cite{coco} typically execute at around 10 frames per second on modern GPUs, though it is possible to achieve real-time rates by sacrificing accuracy~\cite{tfmodels,yolov3}.

-In this paper we do not seek to improve on state-of-the-art object detection approaches.
-Instead, we treat object detectors as a black box with a costly runtime, and aim to substantially reduce the number of video frames that need to be processed by the detector.
+In this paper we do not seek to improve on state-of-the-art object-detection approaches.
+Instead, we regard object detectors as a black box with a costly runtime; and aim to substantially reduce the number of video frames that need to be processed by the detector.